dafacto/moneyforsomething/_chapters/04_compounding-returns.md

 img_header: header-04.png
 img_footer: summary-04.png
 intro: The powerful force that allows even those with modest incomes to accumulate large savings.
-takeaway: With a reasonable rate of return, compounding earnings will, over time, turn small savings into surprisingly large sums.
+takeaway: Compounding returns is what can turn small savings into surprisingly large amounts of money.
 ---

 **Compounding returns** is simply *earning money on past earnings*, and is the most important concept in this book.
 It’s what turns small saving, into large amounts of money.